D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Warriors

 - Russell's opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- The Warriors allow 43.3 rebounds per contest, ranking 15th in the NBA.
+- On the boards, the Warriors have conceded 43.3 rebounds per game, which puts them 15th in the league.

-- In terms of assists, the Warriors have allowed 25.7 per contest, 15th in the league.
+- In terms of assists, the Warriors are ranked 15th in the league, conceding 25.7 per game.

-- Conceding 12.9 made 3-pointers per game, the Warriors are the 23rd-ranked squad in the league.
+- Looking at 3-pointers, the Warriors are 23rd in the NBA, giving up 12.9 makes per game.

 D'Angelo Russell vs. the Warriors